Learn · Getting started

 By Marcus Brandt · Head of Seller Accounting

-This guide walks the full path: the prerequisites you need in hand, the account registration steps, the fulfillment choice that defines how you operate, and the first sale.
-It also covers the step almost every beginner skips — putting accounting and reimbursement tracking in place early — because the sellers who stay profitable are the ones whose books were clean before they got busy.
+This guide walks the full path: the prerequisites you need in hand, the account registration steps, the fulfillment choice that defines how you operate, product selection, and the first sale.
+It also covers the step almost every beginner skips, putting accounting and reimbursement tracking in place early, because the sellers who stay profitable are the ones whose books were clean before they got busy.

 Before you register: what you need ready